-- 15. (Q) May the village council appoint an employee for an electric light plant? - (A) No, this authority is vested in the board of trustees of public affairs or the village administrator with mayoral approval. - 16.
-(Q) May the village provide electricity for the village water department and public street lighting free? - (A) Yes, as long as the rates charged to other electricity consumers are reasonable. - 17.
-(Q) May the receipts for each village utility be deposited in a single-utility fund? - (A) No, a separate fund must be established for each utility. - 18.
-(Q) What can be done if the rates established for municipal utilities do not generate enough revenues to operate the utilities? - (A) A special tax, not to exceed five-mills, may be levied under Ohio Revised Code Section 735.30.
+15. (Q) May the village council appoint an employee for an electric light plant?
+16. (A) (Q) street No, this authority is vested in the board of trustees of public affairs or the village administrator with mayoral approval.
+May the village provide electricity for the village water department and public lighting free?
+(A) Yes, as long as the rates charged to other electricity consumers are reasonable.
+17. (Q) May the receipts for each village utility be deposited in a single-utility fund?
+18. No, a separate fund must be established for each utility.
+That can be done if the rates established for municipal utilities do not generate enough ues to operate the utilities?
+(A) A special tax, not to exceed five-mills, may be levied under Ohio Revised Code Section 735.30.
 If this tax would result in exceeding the ten-mill limitation, it must be authorized by a vote of the people.
+Cemeteries 5